-There was existence here but you couldn’t call it life, at least not the type of life that would every make someone feel warm and fuzzy toward it.
+There was existence here, but you couldn’t call it life, at least not the type of life that would every make someone feel warm and fuzzy toward it.
 The things that lived here were as dark and ugly as this land itself.
 The creatures here were the things of nightmares for living breathing humans.
 They were as malformed and dark as the vegetation.
 He watched as a black slithering form reared back and struck at his prey and succeeded in catching the small creeping creature that had tried to escape its unending demise.
 He thought about how he almost felt sorry for the little monster that had just been devoured by the larger predator because he knew the damn thing would be back tomorrow.
 In a bit the larger creature would also be taken by an even larger predator and this would continue throughout the day.
 It was an endless succession of one creature after the other inflicting pain on something smaller.
-In this dark land the only things roaming here were the shadows of what once was and only existed in this land of shadows born of nightmares.
+In this dark land the only things roaming here were the shadows of what once was and now only existed in this land of shadows born of nightmares.
 No, there was no life here.
 These abominable beings would be tormented day after day and there would be no end to this torment that would be repeated over and over.

 His mind began to wonder to other things.
 He could be walking in places that were green and lush.
 Places where there was water and live trees, where thing were beautiful and alive.
-Hell if he wanted he could be walking on the top of a mountain that was clothed in a shimmering gown of pristine white that sparkled and glittered in the reflective rays of the sun that beat down on it.
-He could be looking out over someplace where the temperature would burn the flesh of a skin and bone being with a mind numbing blast of cold polar air.
+Hell, if he wanted, he could be walking on the top of a mountain that was clothed in a shimmering gown of pristine white that sparkled and glittered in the reflective rays of the sun that beat down on it.
+He could be looking out over someplace where the temperature would burn the flesh of a skin and bone being with a mind-numbing blast of cold polar air.

 He stood up and winced as he did.
 The pain was still there but not as bad as it had been and soon it would only be a distant murky memory.
-The man looked back over his shoulder to more of the same as what was in front of him.
+Jude looked back over his shoulder to more of the same as what was in front of him.
 The clouds continued their battles overhead while the dust devils spun along their routes twisting and turning and sometimes intertwining with one another, swelling up then breaking apart to resume their random staggering paths.

 Turning back in the direction he had been focused on before he again leaned back against the tree.
-He hadn’t yet stepped so far over the edge that he might not get out of it but he needed to make up his mind.
+He hadn’t yet stepped so far over the edge that he might not get out of it, but he needed to make up his mind.
 Deep down inside he knew that he couldn’t continue this existence.
-The constant moving from one place to the other and never connecting to anyone except in that one moment of another’s life.
+The constant moving from one place to the other and never connecting to anyone except in that one moment at the end of another’s life.
 That moment when everything that had gone before only mattered in determining where you went next.

-The man again looked out at this plane that existed between two others.
+Jude again looked out at this plane that existed between two others.
 They had made him a reaper of reapers and he would show them what a reaper was capable of.